cucumber/docs/content/cucumber.md

 {{% text "ruby" %}}
 `Around` hooks will run "around" a scenario.
 This can be used to wrap the execution of a scenario in a block.
 The `Around` hook receives a `Scenario` object and a block (`Proc`) object.
 The scenario will be executed when you invoke `block.call`.

-The following example will cause Scenarios tagged with `@fast` to fail if the execution takes longer than 0.5 seconds:
+The following example will cause scenarios tagged with `@fast` to fail if the execution takes longer than 0.5 seconds:
 {{% /text %}}

 ```ruby